 Barbara leads the application engineering teams at InfluxData.
 Barbara has extensive experience leading globally-distributed teams designing, developing, deploying and supporting products and services that are delivered on a cloud-based service platform and on a range of client platforms.
 Prior to InfluxData, Barbara had a variety of engineering and technical leadership roles, including VP Engineering at iPass, CTO at Cirrent, and Principal Architect at eBay.
 Barbara has a Bachelor’s degree in Computer Science from University College Dublin, Ireland.

 Product Manager, InfluxData

 Samantha Wang is currently a Product Manager at InfluxData.
-She is currently responsible for the open source products at InfluxData including InfluxDB OSS 2.0 and Telegraf.
+She is currently responsible for data acquisition at InfluxData including Telegraf.
 Previous to InfluxData, she worked in product and engineering roles at Gracenote (a Nielsen Company) and Verizon.
 Samantha holds a degree in Industrial & Systems Engineering from the University of Southern California (Fight on!).